borispovod/crypti-dapps-docs/README.md

 ### Deposits/Withdrawals

-When making deposits or withdrawals from a dapp.
+When making deposits or withdrawals between the dapp and Crypti mainchain.
 A special type of transaction is used.

 In the case of a deposit, this special transaction is broadcast from the mainchain to the dapp's side chain.
 Wherein a new transaction, along with a reference to the mainchain's transaction id, is saved to dapp's sidechain, preventing double spending attacks.

-All funds deposited to a dapp reside within the Dapp owner's account.
+**NOTE:** All funds deposited to a dapp reside within the Dapp owner's account.

 To prevent any theft of these funds, Crypti provides the option of using a multi-signature dapp account.
 Which for open source dapps is highly recommended, as it requires all signees to a sign any withdrawal requests before they can be authorized.